hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 Probably, mostly, the inertia of convention.
 For instance, we're taught to analyse mechanics problems by adding up vectors, and electricity problems by drawing circuits.
-These methods are suitable and well-adapted, but this is precisely what makes them low leverage!
+These methods are well-adapted, but this is precisely what makes them low leverage!
 It might surprise you to learn that we can [add vectors](https://en.wikipedia.org/wiki/Phasor) to describe the flow of electricity and